How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Limitations

 \section{Limitations}

-Our work studies multilingual instruction fine-tuning in 52 languages, which might be small compared to thousands of living languages.
-We did not conduct a human evaluation due to limited budget constraints.
-Future work would be to conduct a more systematic assessment with more rigorously controlled variables during instruction tuning.
+Our work studies multilingual instruction tuning in 52 relatively high-resourced languages, which might be limited in size to arrive at comprehensive conclusions for thousands of living languages, which are often under-served.
+We did not conduct a human evaluation due to budget constraints.
+Future work could conduct a more systematic assessment with more rigorously controlled variables and heavier regularization during instruction tuning to prevent base model knowledge and language forgetting.